vedanthanekar45/agora/README.md

 # Agora

-Agora is be an open-source, scalable and flexible digital lending system.
+Agora is an open-source, scalable and flexible digital lending system.
 The project is specifically designed to enable libraries around the world to a "Controlled Digital Lending" of the books they already own.

 # Project Overview